weidai11/cryptopp/Readme.txt

 library uses them during testing.
 If you want the Specter workarounds then add the GCC options to your CXXFLAGS when building the library.

+To help resist attacks you should disable hyperthreading on cpus.
 If you suspect or find an information leak then please report it.

 *** Documentation and Support ***